michael-r-odea/sharma-2020-app/README.md

 ## Usage
 To use this app, you must have R (version ≥4.0.0) installed.
 If you do not, install from [CRAN](https://cran.r-project.org/bin/macosx/).
 If you're unsure if you have the latest version of R, run 'R' in the Terminal and check the version number.

-To use this app on a Mac/Linux, follow these steps:
+To use this app on Mac/Linux, follow these steps:

 1. Open the Terminal app (which can be found in your Applications folder) and enter the following line:
 ```